Your Body Can Help You Overcome Your Fears

-It may seem simply to overcome your fears.
+It may seem like an easy thing to overcome your fears.
 However, it isn’t so easy when you actually try to do it.

-Our fears make us take giant steps backward to avoid facing painful emotions that could overwhelm us.
+Your fears make you take giant steps backward to avoid facing painful emotions that could overwhelm you.

-Sometimes we pity ourselves because we’re unable to overcome our fears by ourselves.
-We ask for help and blame others or say we have bad luck.
+Sometimes you pity yourself because you’re unable to overcome your fears by yourself.
+You ask for help and blame others or say you have bad luck.

-We don’t realize that the answer and the explanation for why we’re suffering lies in ourselves.
+You don’t realize that the answer and the explanation for why you’re suffering lies within yourself.

-Sometimes you get sudden anxiety or a terrible headache that seems like it will never go away.
+Sometimes you get sudden anxiety or a terrible headache that seems like it’ll never go away.

-You hate feeling like this, feeling sick, so much so that you focus on your pain without analyzing what has happened to possibly have triggered what you are now suffering.
+You hate feeling like this – feeling sick – so much so that you focus on your pain without analyzing what has happened to have triggered it all.

 The anxiety could have been the result of relational experiences where you’re afraid of losing people or being abandoned by them.